Meats and Sausages

 Making Test Sausages

 Let's say you come up with a new idea for a sausage.
-Although the composition might seem unusual at the first glance, you will never know how it will taste until it is made.
-It will not be practical to cook 5 pounds of oats and mix them with 1 pound of honey, a half pound of raisins and so on.
-However, you can make a test sausage within 30 minutes and this will proof your recipe.
+Although the composition might seem unusual at first glance, you will never know how it will taste until it is made.
+It will not be practical to cook 5 pounds of oats and mix them with 1 pound of honey, a half pound of raisins, and so on.
+However, you can make a test sausage within 30 minutes, and this will prove your recipe.

-Assembling a grinder and stuffer to make 3.5 oz of test sausage is not practical as it requires much subsequent cleaning.
-It is simpler attach the casing to a suitable funnel and stuff the sausage mass manually as depicted in the photographs below.
+Assembling a grinder and stuffer to make 3.5 oz of test sausage is not practical as it requires much cleaning.
+Attaching the casing to a suitable funnel and stuffing the sausage is simpler.

-A small amount of sausage can be stuffed using the above set up faster than assembling the stuffer.
-The clean up is a snap and no problems with storage space.
-After a few sessions you learn when to release the casing when pushing down the pusher stick.
+A small amount of sausage can be stuffed faster than assembling the stuffer.
+The clean-up is a snap and no problems with storage space.
+After a few sessions, you learn when to release the casing when pushing down the pusher stick.
 This is how the sausages were stuffed in the past.

 Casings